swift-serverless/Breeze/README.md

 Breeze is a powerful tool designed to streamline the process of creating Serverless API templates in Swift.

-It eliminates the complexity of setting up the infrastructure, allowing developers to focus on building robust APIs without the hassle of managing servers.
+It eliminates the complexity of setting up a project from scratch, providing developers with code, scripts and configurations to adapt and customize.
+The tool is based on open-source code, allowing anyone the possibility to inspect, understand and improve the implementation.

+Breeze fundamental choices:

+- Serverless Architecture
+- Server-Side Swift code based on [SSWG SDKs](https://www.swift.org/sswg/)
+- Open-Source dependencies
+- Open to inspection, customisation and contribution
+- Infrastructure as a Code
+- Deployment scripts

+## Why Serverless?

+Serverless architecture has revolutionized the way developers approach application deployment.
+Serverless computing eliminates the complexities associated with traditional server management.
+This approach results in increased agility, reduced operational overhead, scalability and efficient resource utilization.

-## Features
+## Why Swift?

-- Serverless Architecture: Generate AWS Lambda functions and API Gateway configurations to deploy your API in a serverless environment.

-- Server-Side Swift: Breeze is tailored for Swift developers, providing a seamless experience for creating Serverless APIs using Swift.

-- Template Customization: Breeze allows you to customize the generated templates to suit your specific requirements.

-- Dependencies: All the open-source dependencies are integrated with Swift Package Manager.

-- IaaC: The project is generated to be deployed on AWS using the Serverless Framework.
+Swift's concise syntax, strong type system, and performance optimizations contribute to faster development cycles and enhanced code maintainability.
+Leveraging Swift on the server side ensures a consistent and unified language experience for developers, fostering code sharing between client and server components.

 ## Breeze Swift Templates

-The tool can generate the following kinds of projects:
+The tool can generate the following available templates:

 ### Serverless REST API
 AWS Serverless REST API based on APIGateway, Lambda, DynamoDB